xpdustry/imperium/README.md

 For local testing, you will need a mongo database and a rabbitmq server, fortunately for you a docker-compose file is provided.
 You will simply have to run `docker-compose up -d` once.
 - To access the web front-end of these services, see the comments in the docker-compose file.
 - The mongo express container fails to start with the other containers sometimes.
-If this happens, just restart it.
+If this happens, just restart it with the command `docker-compose restart mongo-express`.

 ### Mindustry